ClickHouse/ClickHouse/docs/en/operations/system-tables/zookeeper.md

 To output data for all root nodes, write path = ‘/’.
 If the path specified in ‘path’ doesn’t exist, an exception will be thrown.

+The query `SELECT * FROM system.zookeeper WHERE path IN ('/', '/clickhouse')` outputs data for all children on the `/` and `/clickhouse` node.
+If in the specified ‘path’ collection has doesn't exist path, an exception will be thrown.
+It can be used to do a batch of ZooKeeper path queries.

 Columns:

 -   `name` (String) — The name of the node.